 Regulations that apply to transmission-line electric and magnetic fields fall into two categories.
 Safety standards or codes are intended to limit or eliminate electric shocks that could seriously injure or kill persons.
-Field limits or guidelines are intended to limit electric- and magnetic-field exposures that can cause nuisance shocks or might cause health effects.
-In no case has a limit or standard been established because of a known or demonstrated health effect.
+Field limits or guidelines are intended to limit electric- and magnetic-field exposures that can cause nuisance shocks or neurostimulation.

-The proposed line would be designed to meet the NESC (IEEE, 2002), which specifies how far transmission-line conductors must be from the ground and other objects.
-The clearances specified in the code provide safe distances that prevent harmful shocks to workers and the public.
+The proposed line would be designed to meet the NESC (2012), which specifies how far transmission-line conductors must be from the ground and other objects.
+The clearances specified in the NESC provide safe distances that prevent harmful shocks to workers and the public.
 In addition, people who live and work near transmission lines must be aware of safety precautions to avoid electrical (which is not necessarily physical) contact with the conductors.
 For example, farmers should not up-end irrigation pipes under a transmission or other electrical line.
 In addition, as a matter of safety, the NESC specifies that electric-field-induced currents from transmission lines to vehicles must be below the 5 mA ("let go") threshold deemed a lower limit for primary shock.
 BPA publishes and distributes a booklet that describes safe practices to protect against shock hazards around power lines (USDOE, 2007).

 Field limits or guidelines have been adopted in several states and countries and by national and international organizations (Maddock, 1992).
-Electric field limits have generally been based on minimizing nuisance shocks or field perception.
-The intent of magnetic-field limits has been to limit exposures to existing levels, given the uncertainty of their potential for health effects.
+Electric and magnetic field limits on new transmission lines have generally been based on minimizing nuisance shocks or field perception or limiting the fields from new lines to levels of existing lines.